Yomguithereal/fog/Notes.md

 ## split

-Also need the inverse (ex: mat1, mat2, mat3)
+Also need the inverse (ex: mat1, mat2, mat3) blank or not

 ```
 split file col